Navigating False Sexual Allegations: Coping Strategies for Individuals with Autism

 Discussing feelings, concerns, and anxieties with trusted individuals can provide emotional support and reassurance.
 They can offer validation and help navigate the stress and uncertainty associated with false allegations.

-Autism-specific support groups and organizations can also provide valuable resources and connections to others who have faced similar situations.
+Autism-specific support groups and organisations can also provide valuable resources and connections to others who have faced similar situations.
 These networks can offer support, advice, and a sense of community, reminding individuals with autism that they are not alone.

 4. Consider Legal Support and Accommodations